(Last Updated on November 30, 2022)

 For kids who like to pick out their own gifts, try gift cards to any of their favorite physical locations (restaurants, play-places, toy and game stores) or online stores like Amazon and iTunes.
 Don’t forget gift cards or subscriptions to services like Netflix, Pureflix, Hulu, Spotify, and video game sites like Steam.

 E is for Explorer’s Supplies

 Sneak in educational gifts for your kids’ future adventures and science projects.
 Open up larger sets like a backyard scientist kit and wrap each part individually to make it fit in a stocking (or to share it between siblings).
-My kids have liked this magnifying glass and kids’ compass for their explorations.
+My kids have loved using their magnifying glasses and kids’ compasses for their explorations.
 And this (surprisingly inexpensive!) pocket microscope is another great, stocking-sized option.